-The President and Provost shall be ex-officio members of the Steering Committee.
+The President, the Provost, and the Executive Vice President for Health Sciences shall be ex-officio members of the Steering Committee.
 The Secretary for Academic Governance shall be an ex-officio member of the Steering Committee and shall serve as Secretary to the Steering Committee, having voice but no vote.
 Along with support to academic governance, the Office of Academic Governance will supply clerical and administrative assistance to the Steering Committee.